Sporting Club Thamesmead F.C.: History

 Formed in 1900 the club played in several south London leagues, the London Spartan League and the Spartan League before joining the South London Alliance.
 During its time there the club often moved between its Premier Division and First Division.
 After numerous cup wins over the years, and following winning the Division One title at the end of the 2008–09 campaign, Seven Acres refused promotion to the Premier Division and joined the Kent County League in Division Two West.

-In 2010 the Acre moved from their traditional home of Abbey Wood to Sidcup, adopting a new name, and in 2011-12 was accepted to become one of the founder members of the Kent Invicta Football League at level 10 of the English football league system for its inaugural season.
+In 2010 the Acre moved from their traditional home of Abbey Wood to Sidcup, changing their name to Seven Acre & Sidcup, and in 2011–12 was accepted to become one of the founder members of the Kent Invicta Football League at level 10 of the English football league system for its inaugural season.

-In its penultimate season in Sidcup the Beckenham Hospitals Cup was won again this time in Chislehurst versus Tudor Sports.
+In its penultimate season in Sidcup, the Beckenham Hospitals Cup won in Chislehurst against Tudor Sports.

-For the 2014–15 season the club made the big step to groundshare with Thamesmead Town at their Bayliss Avenue home.
-This cemented their position in the Kent Invicta League and saw the club enter the FA Vase that season and the FA Cup the following season.
+For the 2014–15 season, the club began a groundshare with Thamesmead Town F.C. at Bayliss Avenue.
+This cemented their position in the Kent Invicta League and saw the club enter the FA Vase that season, and the FA Cup the following season.

-The committee then decided to push on like never before for the 2016–17 season as another name change saw them become Sporting Club Thamesmead FC.
-This was to reach out even more to the local community.
+Another name change occurred in during the 2016–17 season, seeing them become Sporting Club Thamesmead F.C.

-2018 saw the newly named club claim its first silverware as the Hospitals Charity Cup was won again.
-This time by beating Phoenix Sports Reserves at Park View Road.
+In 2018, Sporting Club Thamesmead claimed their first silverware as the Hospitals Charity Cup.
+Defeating Phoenix Sports Reserves at Park View Road, the home ground of Welling United.